VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 ## Set up database in OpenEIS

-*TODO: Need information on how to do this.*
+*TODO: Need hyperlink to user documentation of basic operations.
+Question-- is it necessary to "flush" first, in order to start with a clean slate?*

 ## Creating a fixture